SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/jenkins.md

 ### Branch Source plugin
 _Required to analyze multibranch pipeline jobs in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above_

-Click your ALM below to expand the instructions on installing and configuring the Branch Source plugin.
+Click your DevOps Platform below to expand the instructions on installing and configuring the Branch Source plugin.

 [[collapse]]
 | ## BitBucket Server